aleshaleksey/fansys23/spell-list.md

 |Components|incantation, kinetic| -1
 |Save|Cha|

 **Description**: Call forth flames at a spot.
-They ignite flammable material in one square, violently if desired, in which case the flames do damage to any entity in the square.
+Ignite flammable material in one square, violently if desired.
+If cast violently, the flames do damage to any entity in the square.
 (4-4)

 ### Least Warmth
 |||